Low-interest personal loans

 If you have a relatively good credit history, a regular income and a decent deposit or security for the loan, you are likely to be eligible for a personal loan.
 This will vary from lender to lender, so it's important to be prepared before you apply.

 - Research how much you can afford to borrow.
-Use our personal loan calculator to work out what your monthly repayments might be and assess whether you could meet these.
+Use our personal loan calculator to work out what your fortnightly or monthly repayments might be and assess whether you could meet these.

 - Factor in a buffer.
 Even if you are on a fixed rate personal loan, it is worth including a buffer in your budget.
 Rates are not the only variable in life – you might be hit with a big expense or temporarily off work, so it is worth making sure you have enough money to cover any sudden expenses.
 It will also show the bank that you want to borrow responsibly.